 Originally, Julien was intended to be a minor character with only two lines.
-However, when they cast Sacha Baron Cohen for the role, he improvised not only an Indian accent, but eight minutes of dialogue for his recording.
-The producers found Cohen's performance so funny that they decided to rewrite the script to make Julien have a much more prominent presence in the story as King of the Lemurs.
+However, when Sacha Baron Cohen auditioned for the role, he improvised not only an Indian accent, but eight minutes of dialogue for his recording.
+The filmmakers found Cohen's performance so funny that they rewrote the script and made Julien a much more prominent character in the story as King of the Lemurs.

 Melman the giraffe wears tissue boxes on his feet.
 This is a reference to Howard Hughes who was also a hypochondriac and suffered OCD (obsessive compulsive disorder).
 In his later years, Hughes wore tissue boxes on his feet believing this would keep away germs.

 When the camera pans backward from Alex's crate in the ocean, the sea foam around him creates the head of a lion.
 Foam makes the face, and the absence of foam around that makes the mane.
 Alex is in the left eye of the face.